 The small island below mainland Australia would later be called Tasmania, after the Dutch seafarer Tasman.
 Before 1856 this island was originally named Van Diemen’s Land.

 This special day in Australian history has been known by different names over the last two centuries.
-This day and it’s significance has evolved during this time.
+This day and its significance have evolved during this time.

 The first official celebration